Why Do Prebiotics and Probiotics Both Matter for Gut Health?

 The foundational definition of prebiotics was introduced by Gibson et al. in the Journal of Nutrition, emphasizing selective microbial utilization and host benefit.

-A deeper explanation of how prebiotics feed the microbiome is covered in the pillar article:
+A deeper explanation of how prebiotics feed the microbiome is covered in the pillar article "How Prebiotics Support the Gut Microbiome, Digestion, and Overall Health."

 Key Difference: Organisms vs Environment